boanlab/wiki.github.io/index.md

 layout: home
 ---

-Welcome to BoanLab!
+Welcome to BoanLab Wiki!

-## How to use help.boanlab.com?
+## How to use BoanLab Wiki?

 1. Search what you need.